krugis/llm-backed-chatbot/README.md

 create a chatbot which will help end customer visiting a landing page of a SaaS about product features and guide him to sales.
 It should support Turkish and English

 analysis:
-1. choose between RAG,LoRa, fine-tuning/training: fine-tuning/training is selected.
-Reason: trained model can be used in further projects.
+1. choose between RAG,LoRa, fine-tuning/training:
-3. choose llm: bert-large-uncased.
-Reason: small in size but big enough to provide good chart output. lower training cost.
+3. choose llm:
-5. choose training method/infrastructure: aws sagemaker studio is selected.
-Reason: easy to use, and i have free credit
+5. choose training method/infrastructure:
 7. choose deployment method/infrastructure
 8. choose evaluation method
 9. decide on GUI technology stack